 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading progress and attainment among disadvantaged pupils.
 KS2 reading outcomes in 2024/25 will show that reading scores are in line with national averages KS2 reading progress in 2024/25 will be above average for disadvantaged pupils.
 Improved reading progress and attainment among disadvantaged pupils.
 KS2 reading outcomes in 2024/25 will show that writing scores are in line with national averages KS2 writing progress in 2024/25 will be above average for disadvantaged pupils.
-Improved maths progress and attainment for disadvantaged pupils at the KS2 reading outcomes in 2024/25 will show that maths scores are in line with national averages end of KS2.
-KS2 reading progress in 2024/25 will be above average for disadvantaged pupils.
-To achieve and sustain improved wellbeing for all Sustained high levels of wellbeing from 2024/25 demonstrated by: pupils in our school, particularly our disadvantaged pupils. qualitative data from student voice, student and parent surveys and teacher observations disadvantaged pupils. positive data in NELI and Play Therapy and other wellbeing intervention. an embedded enrichment programme for disadvantaged pupils involving sustained projects. inviting the project is a project in a print project. significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
+Improved maths progress and attainment for disadvantaged pupils at the end of KS2.
+KS2 reading outcomes in 2024/25 will show that maths scores are in line with national averages KS2 reading progress in 2024/25 will be above - average for disadvantaged pupils.
+To achieve and sustain improved wellbeing for all Sustained high levels of wellbeing from 2024/25 demonstrated by: pupils in our school, particularly our qualitative data from student voice, student and parent surveys and teacher observations disadvantaged pupils. positive data in NELI and Play Therapy and other wellbeing intervention. an embedded enrichment programme for disadvantaged pupils involving sustained projects. significant increase in participation in enrichment activities, particularly among disadvantaged pupils.
 To achieve and sustain Sustained high attendance demonstrated by: improved attendance for all pupils, particularly our disadvantaged pupils. attendance for all pupils to be above 96%. the number of pupils persistently absent reduced by at least 50%